jaguar-ks/Philosophers/README.md

 - *The_philosopher_current_timestamp*   *The_philosopher_id*   *The_action_the_philosopher_is_doing*

-Keep in mind displaing state messages should not be mixed up with another messages.
-Also the message announcing a philosopher died should be displayed no more than 10 ms after the actual death of the philosopher.
+Keep in mind displaying state messages should not be mixed up with other messages.
+Also, the message announcing a philosopher died should be displayed no more than 10 ms after the actual death of the philosopher.

 **The specific rules for the project are:**